8anime/pdf-text-processor/README.md

 PDF Text Processor is a versatile tool designed to handle PDF documents.
 It offers two primary functions:

 1. **Extract Text from PDF**: This function allows you to extract text content from PDF files and save it to a text file.
-It's particularly useful for data extraction from PDF documents.
+It's particularly useful for text extraction from PDF documents.

 2. **Create PDF from Text**: With this function, you can generate PDF documents from text data.
 You provide a text file, and the application formats the text, and creates PDF documents.
 It also handles pagination and layout adjustments.